Cascades leisure centre

 The proposed leisure centre could deliver a range of new and improved facilities

-At its meeting on Monday evening (31 January), members of Cabinet agreed officers should begin the process which will lead to the building of a new leisure centre on the existing car park at the Cascades site.
+Members of Cabinet agreed to progress plans of a new leisure centre on the car park at the Cascades site.

-The current centre will remain open during the construction period, and will be demolished once the new centre has opened, expected to be in 2024.
+Cascades will remain open during the construction.
+It won’t be demolished until the new centre has opened, which is expected to be in 2024.

-On Monday evening, Cabinet considered a feasibility study conducted by external consultants, which concluded that both the Borough’s leisure centres – Cascades and Cygnets – are ageing and have issues in respect of their build quality and do not provide modern, flexible leisure facilities to the local community.
+A feasibility study conducted by external consultants, found that both Cascades and Cygnets are ageing.
+There are issues with the build quality and do not provide modern, flexible leisure facilities to the local community.

-The report also found there was a lack of a 6-8 lane swimming pool in the Borough at a time when demand for swimming lessons was returning strongly following the Covid-19 pandemic.
-It also found a reasonably strong demand had returned for sports hall and health and fitness provision, and there was a clear gap in the local market for soft play areas.
+The report found there was a lack of a 6-8 lane swimming pool, to meet the demand for swimming, especially following the Covid-19 pandemic.
+A strong demand had returned for sports hall and health and fitness provision.
+There was a clear gap in the local market for soft play areas.

-Explaining the decision to commission a new leisure centre, Cllr John Burden, Leader of Gravesham Borough Council, said: “In recent years we have invested in modern gym equipment and refurbishing areas of Cascades such as the dry side changing rooms.
+Explaining the decision to commission a new leisure centre, Leader Cllr John Burden, said: “In recent years we have invested in modern gym equipment and refurbishing areas of Cascades such as the dry side changing rooms.

 “However, there is no escaping the fact that the actual fabric of the building is now at the end of its natural life.
-A condition survey carried out in 2019 found almost £500,000 of work was needed over the next two years, work described as critical to the continued operation of the centre.
+A condition survey carried out in 2019 found almost £500,000 of work was needed over the next two years.
+The work was described as critical to the continued operation of the centre.

 “Added to that, there will be a need for further major capital investment over the next five to 10 years to replace plant and machinery.